FuelLabs/fuels-ts/docs/CONTRIBUTING.md

 # 💚 Contributing To Fuels TS SDK

 Thanks for your interest in contributing to Fuels SDK!
-This document outlines the process for installing dependencies and setting for development, as well as some conventions on contributing.
+This document outlines the process for installing dependencies, setting up for development, and conventions for contributing.

 ## Finding Something to Work On